pwdel/userlevelmodelsflask/README.md

 #### The Base Class

-db.Model, or as it gets defined, "Base Class."
+db.Model, or as it gets defined, "Base Class,"  and appears to not have been created as a declarative base in our original code, we don't have anything calling out what db.Model is, in terms of it being declarative within models.py.

 Per [this tutorial](https://www.tutorialspoint.com/sqlalchemy/sqlalchemy_orm_declaring_mapping.htm),